-Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.
+Seth Thomas Sutton is Chair and Professor in the Arts & Humanities Department at Montcalm Community College, Sidney, MI.

 He lectures on cultural criticism, postcolonialism, critical race theory, Tribal sovereignty, Indigenous art & activism, visual arts, art history, anthropology, sociology, visual rhetoric, and more.